theghssjs/theghssjs/README.md

 ## 🌐 Independent Projects
 As an independent developer, I enjoy working on projects driven by curiosity and practical needs.
 My focus is primarily on web development and exploring the capabilities of emerging technologies like LLMs.
 I value clean code, effective solutions, and the learning process that comes with each new challenge.

-## 📫 Connect
-Feel free to reach out for discussions on LLMs, philosophy, music, or the art of coding:
-- ✉️ theghssjs@proton.me

 ---

 *"The limits of my language mean the limits of my world." - Ludwig Wittgenstein*